Differentiable Filtering for Learning Hidden Markov Models: The Belief Net Framework

 The Belief Net model $\model_{\tilde{\weights}}$ is trained by minimizing the average cross entropy over all sequences in each mini-batch $\dataset_l\subset\dataset$, a random subset of the full dataset, for each iteration $l$.
 This is identical to the training objective for a decoder-only language model:

-The optimization problem is to find the optimal logits $\tilde{\weights}$ that minimize the expected loss over the entire dataset:
+The optimization problem is to find the optimal logits $\tilde{\weights}^*$ that minimize the expected loss over the entire dataset:

-This is optimized directly using gradient descent with AdamW \citep{loshchilov2017decoupled}.
-The estimated model parameters are recovered from the learned logits using the softmax transformation $\hat{\weights} = \inlinesoftmax{\tilde{\weights}}$.
+This is optimized directly using stochastic gradient descent.
+The estimated model parameters are recovered from the learned logits using the softmax transformation $\hat{\weights} = \inlinesoftmax{\tilde{\weights}^*}$ as in \eqref{eq:softmax_parameters}.
 The complete learning framework is presented in \algref{alg:belief_net_learning}.

-This framework is analogous to Baum-Welch, but instead of alternating between E-step (computing expectations) and M-step (maximizing log likelihood), a gradient-based updates is performed on all parameters simultaneously using modern automatic differentiation.
+This framework is analogous to the Baum-Welch algorithm, but instead of alternating between E-step (computing expectations) and M-step (maximizing log likelihood), a gradient-based updates is performed on all parameters simultaneously using modern automatic differentiation.
 The detailed comparison between the two algorithms is provided in the next subsection.

-\subsection{Comparison with Baum-Welch algorithm}
+\subsection{Comparison with Baum-Welch Algorithm}

 Belief Net and the Baum-Welch algorithm are both iterative approaches for estimating HMM parameters $\weights$ from observed sequences $\observationProcess_{0:\horizon}$.
 Although they aim to optimize the same objective function, their computation and update mechanisms differ from each other.
 The underlying optimization strategies and computational complexity of the two are discussed in this subsection.